 - Posters and charts are received rather well, with more to see and less to read.

-- Raining manuals as well as videos are a great way to initiate new workers into following standards, while still saving time.
+- Training manuals as well as videos are a great way to initiate new workers into following standards, while still saving time.

 5. The Fifth S – Shitsuke – Sustain